Windham Centre ‘CHAMP’ benefits from War Amps key tag service

 The War Amps Key Tag Service is celebrating 75 years of returning lost keys to their owners.

-Donations to the key tag service provide vital support to amputees across the country including Caydence Lee, 9, of Windham Centre.
+Donations to the key tag service provide vital support to amputees across the country including nine-year-old Caydence Lee of Windham Centre.

 Windham Centre ‘CHAMP’ benefits from War Amps key tag service Back to video